 In contrast, heartburn feels like a burning or a sharp pain in the chest, upper abdomen, or neck.
 It can also feel like there's food stuck in your throat.
 Heartburn usually occurs when a person is stressed out, lays down after a heavy meal, eats especially fatty or greasy foods, or eats too much too quickly.
 In these cases, stomach acid backs up in the esophagus causing a burning or painful feeling.
 Frequent heartburn may indicate the presence of gastroesophageal reflux disease known as reflux or GERD.
 If you think your pain may be associated with heartburn, you can try to avoid lying on your back after heavy meals, exercising after eating, and eating overly greasy and fatty foods, or try taking antacid medication to see if the chest pains abate.

 Anxiety and panic attacks can also produce chest pain, sweating, and shortness of the breath, all of which mimic a heart attack.
 Stress can also trigger heartburn.
-Stress-management tools or relaxation exercises (a search for either of these terms in the Go Ask Alice!
-Archives will turn up good results) might be useful if you think stress could be contributing to your situation.
+Stress-management tools or relaxation exercises (a search for either of these terms in the Go Ask Alice! archives will likely turn up useful results) might be useful if you think stress could be contributing to your situation.

 Because non-cardiac chest pain can be hard to distinguish from a more serious heart condition, it's a good idea to go to make an appointment with a health care provider who can more specifically and accurately diagnose your condition.
 He or she can prescribe medication and discuss lifestyle changes that could significantly reduce recurrence of these distressing symptoms.

-Don't hesitate to make your appointment sooner if you feel any of your symptoms are consistent with heart problems and call for emergency help if you feel the situation warrants (x99 from a campus landline or 911 elsewhere).
+Don't hesitate to make your appointment sooner if you feel any of your symptoms are consistent with heart problems and call for emergency help if you feel the situation warrants.
 In the meantime, you might try some of the ideas suggested here.
 Hopefully this arms you with info for your appointment and soothes your worry,Alice!